RedWn/Source-Safe/README.md

 A 5th-year university project for the Network Applications course.
 It's a minimal clone of the concepts found in [Microsoft's Visual SourceSafe](https://en.wikipedia.org/wiki/Microsoft_Visual_SourceSafe)

+## Introduction

+The application is divided into two parts: the front-end and the back-end.
+The front-end, which is what you're currently viewing, is written in Dart using the Flutter framework.
+The back-end can be found [here](https://github.com/IyadAlanssary/Source-Safe).

 ## Features

 -   Upload/Download files from the projects that you're in.